 Is EIFS (synthetic stucco) better than traditional stucco?

-It depends on your priorities.
-EIFS offers superior energy efficiency (R-4 to R-6 per inch of insulation vs. R-0.20 for traditional stucco) and greater flexibility — it won't crack as easily with building movement.
-However, it costs 15–35% more upfront ($8–$14/sq ft vs. $7–$9/sq ft) and requires expert installation of all moisture barrier details.
+EIFS offers superior energy efficiency (R-4 to R-6 per inch of insulation vs. R-0.20 for traditional stucco) and greater flexibility.
+However, it costs 15–35% more upfront ($8–$14/sq ft vs. $7–$9/sq ft) and requires expert installation of all moisture barrier and flashing details.
 Traditional stucco is proven, extremely durable (50–80+ years), and better suited to masonry substrates and hot, dry climates.

 What is the cheapest siding option in 2026?

-Vinyl siding is the most affordable option at $4–$12 per sq ft installed.
-It also has the lowest lifetime maintenance cost since it never requires siding painting.
-LP SmartSide is a close second at $4.50–$12/sq ft and offers a more authentic wood appearance with better moisture resistance than natural wood.
+Vinyl siding is the most affordable option at $4–$12 per sq ft installed and has the lowest lifetime maintenance cost since it never requires painting.
+LP SmartSide engineered wood is a close second at $4.50–$12 per sq ft and offers a more authentic wood appearance with better moisture resistance than natural wood.

 Do I need a permit to replace siding or repair stucco?